 Objectivism Versus Libertarianism

-I answered a question on Objectivism versus libertarianism on 9 June 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on Objectivism versus libertarianism on Philosophy in Action Radio on 9 June 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Are Objectivism and libertarianism allies in the struggle for liberty?
 Libertarians have long claimed that Ayn Rand's philosophy of Objectivism (or just its politics) is a form of libertarianism, but Objectivists rejected that.
 More recently, however, notable Objectivist John Allison assumed the presidency of the thoroughly libertarian Cato Institute with the support of the Ayn Rand Institute, and he claimed that "all objectivists are libertarians, but not all libertarians are objectivists."
 Is that true?
 What is the essence of libertarianism?
 When, if ever, should Objectivists ally or collaborate with libertarians?